Daniel J. Frey

 An example is the "Opioid" problem.

-Yes, a corporation and doctors got together and made money off their product.
+Yes, a corporation and doctors collaborated to make money from their product.

-However, there is another problem that is more disturbing than corporate greed and the willingness to throw their customers into the morgue.
+However, there is another problem that is more disturbing than corporate greed and the willingness to abandon their customers.

 It's called personal responsibility.

-Vast swaths of the Midwest have seen and are living in the aftermath of losing heavy industry and manufacturing to other countries via corporate boards lust for their ever-growing profit monster.
+Vast swaths of the Midwest have seen and are living in the aftermath of losing heavy industry and manufacturing to other countries, driven by corporate boards' pursuit of ever-growing profits.

-Unemployment, economic downturns, even depressions of the past meant everyone had to work harder.
+Unemployment, economic downturns, and even depressions of the past meant everyone had to work harder.

 Tough times made a tough people.